VahidN/angular-template-driven-forms-lab/README.md

 - How to perform remote validation with template driven forms.
 - How to use typed third-party JavaScript libraries.
 - How to use un-typed third-party JavaScript libraries.
+- How to add `SameSite Cookie` support in web.config file.
+- How to add `Content-Security-Policy` headers for an Angular app and how to log received `csp-report`s.

 How to run it
 -------------